 “Armen and I met in 1998 when he transferred into my fourth-grade classroom from a different track,” remembers Arpa of their elementary-school days.
 Their friendship blossomed into love as they grew older, and 20 years later, Armen proposed to Arpa overlooking the Grand Canal in Venice, Italy.
 They newly betrothed spent the next two weeks savoring engagement bliss as they traveled across the stunning countryside.

 While visiting Sorrento, the newly engaged pair met a lovely married couple from Ireland who gave them their most cherished wedding-planning advice: “Don’t try to plan the biggest day of your life all at once.
 Take it in stride and be sure to celebrate each completed planning task with your life partner.
 After all, it’s the little things that matter, and after the party is over, it will just be you and your mate.
 Get used to celebrating the little victories; that’s what life is about.”
-Once they returned to the states, they took that advice to heart and spent the next two-and-a-half years planning their dream wedding.
+Once they returned to the states, they took that relationship advice to heart and spent the next two-and-a-half years planning their dream wedding.

 Arpa and Armen worked together to plan an event that was true to their love story.
 “Everyone around me really supported me planning an event that was true to my vision and aesthetic,” affirms the bride, noting her mother, sister, sister-in-law, and mother-in-law – who owns K-Line Design and was the florist for the event – gave her advice along the way.
 She also cherished the expertise of Hovik Harutyunyan of Harutyunyan Events, who helped fine-tune the couple’s abstract ideas and finalize all of the details of their special day.